muratk5n/thirdwave/en/README.md

 ---

+Putin's gonna Putin.
+Whachu gonna do 'bout it?
+That has been the issue.
+Now an entire country is being bombed, and there are millions of refugees.

+---

+They didn't foresee a problem.
+They *are* the problem.

+"But can't we say 'Russia Russia Russia' crowd foresaw a problem?"

+---

 Better that than the loose cannons who invade countries left and right in order to spread liberalism, and the in-between do-nothings who somehow think muddling through the swamp left for them by liberal